 Though loan restructuring and refinancing may sound similar, they are two different processes that are often mistaken as the same.
-In this article, we explain the similarities and differences between these two processes, so you can take the right decision for your loans.
+In this article, we explain the similarities and differences between these two processes, so you can make the right decision for your loans.

 First, let’s take a look at what happens in loan restructuring and refinancing.